bgailleton/bgailleton.github.io/_pages/about.md

 Here is a very brief summary of my ongoing, mature and/or side software projects.
 Feel free to contact me if any of those is interesting for you, the amount of work I put in each is dependent on my ongoing projects!

+## Numerical Modelling

+- `CHONK`: a directed cellular-automata frameworks for landscapes evolution.
+Mixing existing methods with cellular automata brings a whole new world of technical possibilities from solving lakes to tracking or exploring dynamic feedbacks while remining quite instinctive.
+This frameworks intends to be flexible, modular and fast.
+A first publication explaining the principle and demonstrating its advantages is getting ready while a full-fledged `c++/python` framework is WIP.

+- Other more minor contributions to `fastscape` or `MuddPILE`.

 ## Topographic Analysis

 - [LSDTopoTools](https://lsdtopotools.github.io): I actively worked on the core development of LSDTopoTools, a c++ framework to process topographic analysis for which I developped a lot of tools around the use of Chi coordinate, channel steepness, concavity index, watershed identification or other general-purpose geomorphic algorithm.